lpsinger/userguide/tutorial/tools.rst

 * The rapid sky localization code :doc:`BAYESTAR
   <ligo.skymap:ligo/skymap/bayestar>`, which is used to produce the initial
-  sky maps for CBC events but can also be used to created :doc:`simulated sky localizations <ligo.skymap:quickstart/bayestar-injections>`.
+  sky maps for CBC events but can also be used to create :doc:`simulated sky localizations <ligo.skymap:quickstart/bayestar-injections>`.

 * The postprocessing tool that creates updated sky maps from MCMC samples